 The Municipal Tier: Phoenix's Best-Kept Value

 Phoenix operates a network of city-owned courses that are genuinely good golf at prices most visitors don't know exist.
-Papago Golf Course is the flagship — an 18-hole par-72 layout set against the Papago Buttes, with a consistent 4.2 rating and weekday rates starting around $30 in winter, dropping to $22 in summer.
+Papago Golf Course is the flagship — an 18-hole par-72 layout set against the Papago Buttes with a consistent 4.2 rating.
+See current rates in the pricing table above.

 Encanto Golf Course and Cave Creek Golf Course (Maricopa County) round out the budget tier.
 All three allow walking, which further reduces the cost.
 For local golfers or budget-focused visitors, this tier is the answer before considering anything in Scottsdale.